- Living Learning Community for First Generation Success Program

-Would you like to be a part of a brand new living-learning community this year?
-FIRST students now have the unique opportunity to live in a community with other first-generation students that share similar experiences!
+Would you like to be a part of a brand new Living-Learning Community this year?
+FIRST students now have the unique opportunity to live in a community with other first-generation students and share similar experiences!

 The FIRST Living-Learning Community is a residential community designed for new first-generation college students.
-FIRST aims to ease your transition into college, providing a structured living community and resources to promote your success at Clemson.
-The community fosters social interaction and allows you to connect with your peers through shared experiences.
-You will be offered support in the form of study sessions and tutoring in the residence hall, educational workshops facilitated by faculty and staff members, and will be matched with a successful first-generation peer mentor to guide you through your first year.
+FIRST aims to ease the transition into college, by providing a structured living community and resources to promote a student's success at Clemson.
+The community fosters social interaction and peer connection through shared experiences.
+Support comes in the form of study sessions and tutoring in the residence hall as well as educational workshops facilitated by faculty and staff members.
+Participants will also be matched with a successful first-generation peer mentor to guide them through that first year.

 Social and Interpersonal Support:

-The FIRST LLC is located in Mauldin Residence Hall.
-The co-ed FIRST community has approximately 25 resident students.
-You will be able to enjoy a newly renovated study lounge area equip with comfortable lounge furniture and smart TV.
+The FIRST Living-Learning Community is located in Mauldin Residence Hall.
+The co-ed community has approximately 25 resident students.
+You will be able to enjoy a newly renovated study lounge area equipped with comfortable lounge furniture and a smart TV.
 There is no additional application or fee to live in the FIRST Living-Learning Community.

 *Remember, roommate choices trump everything.
 If you list a roommate choice and that person does not list FIRST LLC, you will likely be placed with the roommate and NOT in the FIRST LLC.